The campaign to Stop School Cuts

 We won money for children with special educational needs, for maintained nurseries and mainstream schools.

-In total, we won a massive £21bn for school budgets and after the 2019 election, because of our campaign, things started to improve.
+In total, we won over £20bn for school budgets and after the 2019 election, because of our campaign, things started to improve.

 The Government never kept its promise to fully reverse the cuts to schools.